 a new book by English and Modern Languages faculty member George Johnson

 The preferred academic title is Dr. for a PhD, EdD or equivalent.
-Exception: President Alan Shaver prefers not to use the title “Dr.” in most communication.
+Exception: President Brett Fairbairn prefers not to use the title “Dr.” in most communication.

 Academic titles should only be used in the first reference; subsequent references to the individual generally should be by surname only.
 Exceptions may be made in order to conform to the appropriate level of formality in communicating with a particular audience.